magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 title: Magento Commerce 2.4.2 Release Notes
 ---

-Magento Commerce 2.4.2 introduces enhancements to performance and security plus significant additions to the B2B feature set.
-Security enhancements include support for the `SameSite` attribute for cookies and the addition of CAPTCHA protection for payment-related and order-related API endpoints and the Place Order storefront page.
-B2B improvements focus on the order approval process, B2B shipping methods, expanded logging of Admin actions, and enhanced security on storefront.
+Magento Commerce 2.4.2 introduces enhancements to performance and security plus significant platform improvements.
+Security enhancements include expansion of support for the `SameSite` attribute for all cookies.
+B2B improvements focus on support for online payments for purchase orders.
+Elasticsearch 7.9.x and Redis 6.x are now supported.

 This release includes over 280 new fixes to core code, and over 30 security enhancements.
 It includes the resolution of almost 290 GitHub issues by our community members.
 These community contributions range from minor clean-up of core code to significant enhancements in GraphQL.